 Funding provided by LADWP through a grant from the US Dept. of Energy

-The Action Oriented 1½ hour 6 week Workshop series covers:
+Sustainable Works also presents an action oriented 1½ hour 6 week Workshop series covers:

 Water · Energy · Waste · Chemicals · Transportation · Shopping/Food · Reduce Energy & Water usage · Save $ on Utilities · Cut landfill Waste · Understand latest Eco-info